mniafi/sensum/Instructions.md

 ## Step 3 - Sensum

-First of all, Go to Original [Sensum Github](https://github.com/martinjanas/Sensum) for Latest Version.
+First of all, go to the original [Sensum Github](https://github.com/martinjanas/Sensum) for latest version.

 _version history on my [Github](https://github.com/mniafi/sensum) page_